 Waives MCAT exam requirements for applicants for the 2022-2023 application cycle?
 No

 Accepts online lab coursework?
 The Admissions Committee will accept online lab coursework for those affected by the COVID-19 pandemic.

 Liberty University College of Osteopathic Medicine (LUCOM) exists to educate osteopathic physicians in a Christian environment.
 LUCOM prepares physicians who dedicate themselves to excellence in osteopathic medicine through service toward their fellow man, lifelong learning, and the advancement of medical knowledge.
 Instilling the Christian values of integrity and professionalism, LUCOM trains physicians who will provide ethical, compassionate, competent, and patient-centered osteopathic medical care.

 Liberty University is a private, not-for-profit, faith-based, co-educational institution of higher education located in Lynchburg, Virginia.
 The University was founded by the late Dr. Jerry L. Falwell.
-Dr. Falwell’s vision was to build a comprehensive educational institution through which students could receive a high quality education in a Christ-centered academic community.
-That vision continued under the leadership of Dr. Falwell’s son, Jerry L. Falwell, Jr., who became President of the University in May 2007 following the death of Dr. Falwell.
+Dr. Falwell’s vision was to build a comprehensive educational institution through which students could receive a high-quality education in a Christ-centered academic community.
+That vision continues under the current leadership.

 Year founded: 2012

 Liberty University College of Osteopathic Medicine (LUCOM) is accredited by the Commission on Osteopathic College Accreditation (COCA).
 Liberty University is accredited by the Southern Association of Colleges and Schools (SACS).